-LIS is administered by the Social Security Administration.
-This program helps lower Medicare Part D prescription drug costs including premiums, deductibles, and the costs of drugs on the plan’s formulary for individuals who meet the program’s income and resource eligibility requirements.
+- Medicare Part D Low-Income Subsidy (LIS)/Extra Help: Administered by the Social Security Administration, this program helps to lower Medicare Part D costs – including out-of-pocket costs for premiums, deductibles, and prescription drugs – for beneficiaries who meet certain income and resource eligibility requirements.

 History and Structure

-ACL coordinates outreach between grantees, CMS and the Aging Network to ensure that local service providers and partners have access to materials and resources that will help them to assist Medicare Beneficiaries, their families and caregivers.
+ACL coordinates outreach between grantees, Centers for Medicare & Medicaid Services (CMS), and the aging network to ensure that local service providers and partners have access to materials and resources that will help them assist Medicare beneficiaries, their families, and caregivers.

 Resources and Useful Links

-Partners, beneficiaries, and their caregivers can review Medicare prescription drug plan and health plan information online through the Medicare Prescription Drug Plan Finder and Medicare Options Compare at www.medicare.gov.
+Medicare beneficiaries, their families, and caregivers, as well as others who support beneficiaries, can review health care and prescription drug plan information online through the Medicare Prescription Drug Plan Finder and Medicare Options Compare at www.medicare.gov.